mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 Django is based on the Python, while Rails uses Ruby.
-Python has very high market share in data manipulation tasks in general, and data science in particular in enterprises.
+Python has very high market share in data manipulation tasks in general, and data science in particular, especially in enterprises.
 Python is the most popular programming language according to TIOBE [^3], while Ruby is 19th.

 Django also has very good database schema migration framework, simple mechanism